WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 In particular, at the federal level:

-• on Rostransnadzor - the functions of control and supervision over ensuring the availability of transportation (including facilities and vehicles) in air, rail, inland waterway, and road transport;
+• on Rostransnadzor - functions of control and supervision over ensuring the accessibility of transportation (including facilities and Vehicle) by air, rail, inland waterway, road transport;

-• Roskomnadzor - control of the availability of facilities and services in the field of communications and information;
+• for Roskomnadzor - monitoring the availability of facilities and services in the field of communications and information;

-• on Roszdravnadzor - control of ensuring the special needs of people with disabilities in terms of the quality and safety of medical activities and in the field of drug provision;
+• for Roszdravnadzor - control of ensuring the special needs of people with disabilities in terms of the quality and safety of medical activities and in the field of drug provision;

-• on Rostrud - control of the availability of facilities and services in the field of labor and social protection.
+• at Rostrud - monitoring the availability of facilities and services in the field of labor and social protection.

-At the regional level, the bodies exercising control over the availability of services and facilities in those areas where it is generally already established by law are defined in a similar way.
+At the regional level, bodies are similarly defined that exercise control over the availability of services and facilities in those areas where it is generally already established by law.

 Providing disabled people with technical means of rehabilitation

-In 2017, 32.84 billion rubles were allocated to provide disabled people with technical means of rehabilitation (RTR), which is 3.54 billion rubles more than in 2016 (29.3 billion rubles).
-This measure makes it possible to provide the necessary TSW to about 1.6 million people.
+In 2017, 32.84 billion rubles were allocated to provide disabled people with technical means of rehabilitation (TSR), which is 3.54 billion rubles more than in 2016 (29.3 billion rubles).
+This measure makes it possible to provide the necessary TSR to about 1.6 million people.

 In 2018, 30.5 billion rubles are provided.

-Given that the provision of TSW and services is carried out on a declarative basis and requires the mandatory availability of appropriate recommendations in individual rehabilitation or habilitation programs, the issue of additional funding will be resolved in 2018 as funds are disbursed, taking into account incoming applications.
+Considering that the provision of TSR and services is carried out on an application basis and requires the mandatory presence of appropriate recommendations in individual rehabilitation or habilitation programs, the issue of allocating additional funding will be resolved in 2018 as funds are disbursed, taking into account incoming applications.

-Annual monetary compensation to disabled people for the costs of maintenance and veterinary care of guide dogs
+Annual monetary compensation to disabled persons for the costs of maintenance and veterinary care of guide dogs

-In 2017, the amount of annual monetary compensation to disabled people for the maintenance and veterinary care of guide dogs increased by 5.39% compared to 2016 and amounted to 22,959.7 rubles.
+In 2017, the annual amount monetary compensation for disabled people, expenses for the maintenance and veterinary care of guide dogs increased by 5.39% compared to 2016 and amounted to 22,959.7 rubles.

-In 2018, the amount of annual monetary compensation to disabled people for the maintenance and veterinary care of guide dogs is subject to indexation from February 1, based on the consumer price growth index for the previous year.
+In 2018, the amount of annual monetary compensation for disabled people for the costs of maintaining and veterinary care of guide dogs is subject to indexation from February 1 based on the consumer price growth index for the previous year.

-Disabled people - a group of the population, which includes persons with disabilities due to their health characteristics.
-There are quite a lot of such people today.
-Formerly disability statistics didn't matter much.
-Now it is being done very carefully.
-Statistics allows not only to count the number of people with disabilities, but also provides information about their lives, difficulties, needs.
+Disabled people are a population group that includes people with disabilities life activity due to health conditions.
+Today there are quite a lot of such people.
+Previously, disability statistics Did not have of great importance.
+Now it is being carried out very carefully.
+Statistics allow not only to count the number of people with disabilities, but also provide information about their lives, difficulties, and needs.

-These data are important for national policy.
-They allow assessing how high-quality and effective programs for people with disabilities are being implemented in the country.
+This data is important for national policy.
+They allow us to assess how high-quality and effective programs for people with disabilities are implemented in the country.

-The statistics of disabled people in the world is 23% of the total population of the planet.
-That's over 1 billion.
-According to WHO, the number of people with disabilities is increasing every year.
+The statistics of people with disabilities in the world is 23% of the total population of the planet.
+This is approximately more than 1 billion.
+According to WHO, the number of disabled people increases every year.
 Reasons for the increase in the number of people with disabilities:

-• increase in the number of the planet;
+• increase in the population of the planet;

 • significant progress in medicine;